Pan-Canadian-Genome-Library/molecular-data-submission-workflow/README.md

 ### Access Requirements

 - **PCGL API Token**: Valid authentication token with submission permissions for your study.
 [TODO: add URL for API token]
-- **Study Registration**: Your study must be registered in the PCGL system.
-Please contact PCGL Admin for more info.
-- **Participant Registration**: The participants in your submission batch must be registered in the PCGL system.
 - **Network Access**: Connectivity to PCGL submission endpoints:
   - File Manager service
   - File Transfer service
   - Clinical submission service

+### Submission Dependencies
+- **Study Registration**: Your study must be registered in the PCGL system.
+Please contact PCGL Admin for more info.
+- **Participant Registration**: The participants in your submission batch must be registered in the PCGL system.
+- **Biospecimen Entities**: Please provide the metadata for relevant dependent Biospecimen Entities if they were not yet submitted.

 ### Input Data Requirements
 Please refer to **[Input Documentation](docs/input.md)** for the comprehensive parameter descriptions and file format specifications.